Lip Blush Healing Process - Day by Day

 Image source: Instagram @browsbyfoz

 In the first 10 days after your appointment, your lips will go through several stages of the lip blush healing process.
-You can expect some swelling, followed by a period of peeling.
+You can expect some swelling, followed by peeling.
 Be prepared for some discomfort like tenderness, dryness, and itching, but it’ll end quickly.

-You need to follow the prescribed aftercare routine to make sure your permanent lip color healing process goes smoothly and your results turn out great.
-This implies regular cleaning and moisturization, plus avoiding certain activities and protecting your lips from contamination.
+Follow the prescribed aftercare routine to make sure your permanent lip color healing process goes smoothly and your results turn out great.
+This implies regular cleaning and moisturization, avoiding certain activities, and protecting your lips from contamination.